 Now the team isn’t guessing.
 They’re working with clear signals.

-This aligns strongly with practices taught in SAFe agile certification, where decision-making relies on visibility and flow-based insights rather than assumptions.
+This aligns strongly with practices taught in SAFe agile training, where decision-making relies on visibility and flow-based insights rather than assumptions.

 Identifying Patterns That Humans Miss